Ahmed-Soli/instabug-infrastructure-internship/README.md

     ```bash
     docker push ahmedsoliman202/go-app:min
     ```
+- Created image can be found here [go-app-image:min](https://hub.docker.com/repository/docker/ahmedsoliman202/go-app/general)
 - Side Note:
-    - in order to use Jenkins to build and push docker images the host pc must have docker installed and in my case I accessed the Jenkins container and installed docker on it and also mounted some docker paths into the Jenkins container
+    - in order to use Jenkins to build and push docker images the host pc must have docker installed and in my case I accessed the Jenkins container and mounted docker socket volume into the Jenkins container to enable the execution of Docker commands on the host machine

-## Phase 4 ( deploying the go api app with Kubernetes)
+## Phase 4 ( deploying the go api app with Kubernetes)<a name="Kubernetes"></a>

 - Make sure you have `kubectl`,`minikube` installed from the [Kubernetes docs](https://kubernetes.io/docs/tasks/tools/)